buelowp/sunset/README.md

 SunPosition is C++, no C implementation is provided.

 # Releases
+* 1.0.12 New capabilities.
+Added Civil, Nautical, and Astronomical sunrise and sunset
+ * New API's for the new calls
+ * Fixed the calcSunrise() to be calcSunriseLocal().
+The old API remains, but is deprecated.
+It will not be removed.
+ * All public API's for getting sunrise and sunset end in UTC or Local to be more clear about the purpose of the API
 * 1.0.11 Fixes related to making SAMD targets compile.
 SAMD doesn't like std::chrono it seems.
 * 1.0.10 Fixed a bug in a header file, it should build for all platforms now.
 * 1.0.9: Revert some imported changes which broke the system